kmarusek/Bevi/wp-content/plugins/wp-user-avatar/readme.txt

 No. You can create and manage your forms, user profiles, and member directories without any coding knowledge (Intuitive form & email template builder).

+= Can I accept credit card payments on mobile? =

+Yes.
+Stripe, PayPal and Mollie Checkout are optimized to accept mobile credit card payments and can automatically presents Apple Pay or Google Pay options when available.

+= Does ProfilePress require WooCommerce? =
+No. ProfilePress is a standalone ecommerce, payments & membership plugin and does not require other payment or ecommerce plugins, such as WooCommerce or Easy Digital Downloads to work.

+= Which file types can I sell? =
+Any file type can be sold using ProfilePress ecommerce and membership plugin, including .PDF, .DOC, .MP3, .MOV, .EPUB, .PSD, .MP4, .JPG, or any other extension which exists.
+On the product creation form, there is a file upload field which will accept any file type.
+Whatever file is uploaded to that field is the file customers will receive instantly when they complete a purchase.

 == Screenshots ==

 1. Detailed and actionable reports